jgam/college-recommend/college/README.md

   a. create auth routes & controller to create jwt token and check the token file

 conflicts?
-currently based on url, I am creating user however, create method should be separated?
+currently based on url, I am creating user however, create method should be separated? -> go with controller

 - creating methods and call them requires some basic understandings of javascript including static, methods, and promises and prototypes
+  Issue: unhandledPromise: can't set headers after they are sent to the client
+  fix: at then end, I was calling res.send while we already ended and sent the response